asmacdo/operator-sdk/website/content/en/docs/helm/project_layout.md

+---
-# Project Scaffolding Layout for Operator SDK Helm-based Operators
+title: Project Scaffolding Layout for Operator SDK Helm-based Operators
+linkTitle: Project Layout
+---

 After creating a new operator project using `operator-sdk new --type helm`, the project directory has numerous generated folders and files.
 The following